2024 WLP Fall Symposium: Ignite the Champion in You

 WLP’s Community Leadership Award honors visionary leaders and philanthropists doing extraordinary things to make the Tampa Bay region a better place for women to live and work.

-Lowman has been a banking powerhouse in the Tampa Bay area for over four decades.
+Lowman has been a banking powerhouse in the Tampa Bay area for over five decades.
 Now the lead bank director at Encore Bank, she has blazed trails in the industry, especially for women.
 In 2017, she became chair of the 130-year-old Florida Bankers Association, one of only three women elected to that position.
 Lowman has also tirelessly served a variety of organizations in the Tampa Bay community, including the American Cancer Society, American Heart Association, Gracepoint Wellness, the Tampa Bay Chamber of Commerce, the Centre Club and the ReliaQuest Bowl, to name a few.

 “One of the most rewarding aspects of leadership is witnessing the ripple effect,” Lowman said in her acceptance speech.
 “When we invest in others, when we uplift and empower, we ignite a chain reaction.
 We inspire others to step up, take action and become leaders in their own right.”